hitvoice/notes/knowledge/deep learning/architectures.md

 \right)
 $$
 $M^{[1:k]}\in \mathcal R^{d\times d\times k}$ is a tensor and the bilinear tensor product $v_1^T M^{[1:k]}v_2$ results in a vector $h\in \mathcal R^k$, where each entry is computed by one slice of the tensor $h_i=v_1^TM^iv_2$.

+> Regular neural networks cannot represent multiplicative interactions (Being able to approximate something is not the same as represent it)[41].
+So bilinear operation enrich the hypothesis space in a meaningful way.

 ### Interaction of two sequences
 There're usually 4 steps in the interaction of 2 sequences, namely computing attention score, computing attention activation/normalization, computing the weighted average, and fusing the attended information with the original one.